LaxarJS/laxar/docs/concepts.md

 A theme may specify styles for any control and for any widget that it wants to modify.
 Where nothing else is specified, plain bootstrap is used.

-The LaxarJS UiKit is based on Compass/SCSS to simplify the generation of user defined themes, but any way to generate Bootstrap-like CSS styles would be a valid way to create a theme.
+The LaxarJS UiKit is based on Compass/SCSS to simplify the generation of user defined themes.
+However, any way to generate Bootstrap-like CSS styles is a valid way to create a theme.

 ## Secondary Application Parts – Under the Hood